StevenFeng-AKL/LogicApps/README.md

 * To store the last used control number, Need SQL or Dataverse account and the data table.

-### DevOps Pipielines CI/CD
-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ### Task Design Time and Implementing details
 * Spent 45x mins to understand business case requirement and the key deliverables (OAuth 2.0, encryption, Outbound fixed IP and duplicated payload control number).